-Getting fit and healthy is not just about the weight on the scale.
+Getting fit and healthy is more than just the numbers on a scale.

-Rather than recording just your weight, it’s better to track your body composition to:
+Rather than simply recording your weight, it’s more useful to track your body composition to:

 - empower you with the data to fine-tune the process.

-Bioimpedance scales make many nifty estimates of your body composition.
-But, unfortunately, these numbers often create more confusion than clarity.
+Bioimpedance scales make a lot of nifty body composition estimates.
+While they may look cool, these numbers can create more confusion than clarity.
+This article addresses: